 The Berkeley Student Foundation (BSF) is a 501(c)(3) exempt organization organized primarily to provide support and assistance to students attending the University of California, Berkeley, and other institutions of higher learning, through the granting of scholarships and funding of student services and programs.
 A majority of the elected members of the ASUC Senate are voting members of BSF.
-ASUC provides BSF with scholarship grants from the investment income generated from the long term investments currently managed by Boston Trust and records these grants as an expense on ASUC's records (see Note 4).
+ASUC provides BSF with scholarship grants from the investment income generated from the long-term investments currently managed by Boston Trust and records these grants as an expense on ASUC's records (see Note 4).
 BSF provides students with scholarship awards based on criteria established by the ASUC Senate and records the revenues on BSF's records.
-ASUC provided scholarship grants of \$35,639 and \$33,663 to BSF during the year ended June 30, 2016 and 2015, respectively.
+ASUC provided scholarship grants of \$38,092 and \$35,639 to BSF during the year ended June 30, 2017 and 2016, respectively.
+On April 18, 2017, BSF was dissolved and all of its remaining assets were merged into ASUC.
+Further activities, if any, will also be reported in ASUC.

 Accounting standards generally accepted in the United States of America give a reporting entity the option of combining the financial results of one or more commonly controlled entities with its own financial results.
 ASUC elected not to combine the financial results of BSF.
 BSF changed its fiscal year from December 31 to June 30 starting in 2016.
-The unaudited condensed Statement of Financial Position and the related Statement of Activities of BSF for the calendar years as follows:
+The unaudited condensed Statement of Financial Position and the related Statement of Activities of BSF are as follows: